ivoa/major-version-transition/README.rst

 ----------

 Sometimes we can introduce breaking changes with impunity because we *know* they do not *actually* break anything.
+In this section, we look at some examples for how we allow standard changes that *might* be breaking to go forward nevertheless.

+Removing Unused XSD Types in the Registry
+'''''''''''''''''''''''''''''''''''''''''

-A classic example is when SimpleDALRegExt has defined a type ProtoSpectralAccess and we can see in the Registry that nobody uses this type any more.
+A classic example is when
+SimpleDALRegExt has defined a type ProtoSpectralAccess and we can see in the Registry that nobody uses this type any more.
 Hence, no publishing registry will become invalid when we pull the type, and a change that could technically be breaking will almost certainly not have bad consequences.

+Keeping Legacy Behaviour as a Fallback
+''''''''''''''''''''''''''''''''''''''

 Sometimes we may have “soft breakage”.
 Consider an image service that would like to offer cutouts.